‘Work and Rest programme’: providing essential respite for Ukrainian journalists and activists at the frontline in the information war

 Designed to be adapted to participants’ needs, the programme provides a range of training sessions, including on physical and digital security, grant applications, fundraising and multimedia content development.
 It includes mentorship, psychological support, training, as well as cultural visits.
 All sessions are delivered by skilled trainers, who keep a constant eye on the wellbeing of the participants as a key focus is to help journalists digest the psychological stresses of these weeks of war.

 Participation in all parts of the programme is voluntary, and the sessions are held at times that suit the journalists, all of whom continue to work throughout the residency.
 For many of the first cohort, like Iryna, these are weeks of a creative reawakening.
 They can work at home or in the well-equipped CUA centre.
-Andrii Klymenko from the Black Sea News outlet noted that during the four weeks of the residency, he and his colleague gave 35 live interviews and carried out five briefings and consultancies.
+One of the participants noted that during the four weeks of the residency, he and his colleague gave 35 live interviews and carried out five briefings and consultancies.

 Trips are also organised during the residency, including to places of cultural interest and to Polish media outlets, and to the office of Gazeta Wyborcza in Warsaw.

 A lifeline for journalists at this time of work